Our 2018 Christmas readings are gathered around the theme, “Walk with God.”

 Where have you come from spiritually on this walk?
 What are one or two ways in which the Lord has been present with you along the way?
 What states of heart and mind, and what stages of life, has He led you through to get you where you are today?
 And where does the Lord want to lead you from here?
 These are questions that arise out of the different movements we witness in the story of Christmas.

 Each daily email in this program features a scriptural passage from the Christmas story followed by readings from the Writings given for the New Church.
-Each reading and commentary touch on some aspect of trust, confidence, or strength in the Lord that is reflected in the Scriptural account.
+Each reading and commentary touch on one part of the divine birth in us.
+Underlining has been used in some of the scriptural quotations to help link them to the theological points.
 At the end of the readings for each day is a set of reflections together with some questions for consideration.
-There are twenty-six readings in all, designed to carry you from December 1st through Christmas day, with a reading for the day after, looking forward into the new year.
+Their purpose is to help tie the readings together and connect them to daily life.
+There are twenty-six readings in all, designed to carry you from December 1st through Christmas day, with one extra reading for the day after, looking forward into the new year.